r8/vagrant-lamp/README.md

 ### Apache virtual hosts

 You can add virtual hosts to apache by adding a file to the `data_bags/sites` directory.
-A docroot will be created automatically in the `public` folder, or you may specify a docroot explicitly by adding a docroot key in the json file.
+The docroot of the new virtual host will be a directory within the `public/` folder matching the `host` you specified.
+Alternately you may specify a docroot explicitly by adding a `docroot` key in the json file.

 ### MySQL